-We then used single-cell qRT-PCR approach to compare gene expression of W614A-3S-specific single-B cells between the two formulations.
-We identified Germinal Center (GC) B cells (high expressing Bcl6 (22), Fas (23), Efnb1(24) and Id3 (25)), plasma cell precursors (high expressing Prdm1, Irf4, Cd69 and Myc) and 3 different memory B-cell populations according to the literature definition (26–28).
-Our data showed that the proportion of GC B cells as defined by single-cell gene expression was significantly higher when W614A-3S vaccine was formulated in SQE.
-Whereas plasma cell precursors were significantly higher following Alum formulation.
-Thus, qualitative and quantitative difference in proportion of differentiated B cells were evidence by single-cell analyses.
+We used a single-cell qRT-PCR approach to compare gene expression of W614A-3S-specific single-B cells between the two formulations.
+We identified germinal center (GC) B cells (high expression of Bcl6 (22), Fas (23), Efnb1(24) and Id3 (25)), plasma cell precursors (high expression of Prdm1, Irf4, Cd69 and Myc), and three different memory B cell populations according to the literature definition (26–28).
+Our data showed that the proportion of GC B cells as defined by single-cell gene expression was significantly higher when W614A-3S vaccine was formulated in SQE, whereas plasma cell precursors were significantly higher following Alum formulation.
+Thus, qualitative and quantitative differences in the proportion of differentiated B cells were revealed by single-cell analyses.

-The single-cell V(D)J sequencing of W614A-3S-specific BCR validate the dichotomy between SQE and Alum formulation of our vaccine candidate.
-Significant diversity of B cell repertoire of Germinal Center and Non-Germinal Center B cells were observed following W614A-3S- vaccination using SQE compared to Alum formulations.
-Among cloned Ab according to the defined sequence, we did not find any neutralizing activities.
-There are some limitations in our study notably in regard to BCR sequencing for detection of NAbs.
-Indeed, we used W614A-3S peptide-conjugated with biotinylated with ovalbumine in order to purify antigen-specific B cells that might impact on the selection of certain BCR during this step.
-Of note, vaccination with a W614A- 3S peptide in IFA induces in animals neutralizing anti-HIV-1 Abs among which we found a unique clone F8 by hybridoma generation (29) suggesting the rarity of B cell clone or technical challenges in purification of B cells.
+The single-cell V(D)J sequencing of W614A-3S-specific BCR validates the dichotomy between SQE and Alum formulations of our vaccine candidate.
+Significant diversity of the B cell repertoire of germinal center and non-germinal center B cells was observed following W614A-3S vaccination using SQE compared to Alum formulations.
+We did not find any neutralizing activities among cloned Ab according to the defined sequence.
+There are some limitations in our study, notably in regard to BCR sequencing for detection of NAbs.
+Indeed, we used W614A-3S peptide conjugated with biotinylated ovalbumin in order to purify antigen-specific B cells that might impact the selection of certain BCR during this step.
+Of note, vaccination of animals with a W614A- 3S peptide in IFA induces neutralizing anti-HIV-1 Abs, among which we found a unique clone, F8, by hybridoma generation (29), suggesting the rarity of B cell clones or technical challenges in purification of B cells.

 Materials and methods